svenvc/blog/2025-09-12-cooperative-server-shutdown.md

 ```

 After defining a couple of helper functions, 3 things happen:
-- register our own code when signals arrive
+- register our own code when certain signals arrive
-- start the Pharo server in the background
+- start the Pharo server in the background, noting its pid
-- wait until the Pharo server stops
+- wait until the Pharo server subprocess stops

-The `shutdown_pharo` function uses the REPL handler to ask Pharo to stop.
+The `shutdown_pharo` function uses the REPL handler to politely ask Pharo to stop.

 We’ll need an alternative systemd service definition as well.